 Lloyd scored her first international try in the 2016 Six Nations finale against Ireland in Dublin and her second in the Rugby World Cup qualifier against Spain in Madrid in November 2016.

 The wing contributed to Scotland Women's 15-14 win against Wales in the 2017 Six Nations with a second-half try.

-She studied biomedical sciences at the University of Edinburgh - for whom she also played - and, outside rugby was in the top 100 in the UK at the 60m sprint.
+She studied biomedical sciences at the University of Edinburgh, where she also played rugby.
+Outside of rugby, she was in the top 100 in the UK at the 60m sprint.
 Her dad plays for charity side, the Pigbarians and Thebans.

 Date of birth: 17/10/96